Jerzy Kolendo

-Jerzy Władysław Kolendo (9 June 1933, Brześć, Poland – 28 February 2014, Warsaw) was an acknowledged Polish authority on the history and archaeology of Ancient Rome.
+Jerzy Władysław Kolendo (9 June 1933, Brest-on-the-Bug – 28 February 2014, Warsaw) was an acknowledged Polish authority on the history and archaeology of Ancient Rome.
 He was an exponent of the French Annales school, an epigraphist and specialist in the relations between the Barbaricum and the early Roman Empire.

 Life

 He was the son of parents involved in education.
-His father died when he was young and the family moved from Brześć to Białystok where he spent his schooldays.
+His father died when he was young and the family moved from Brest-on-the-Bug to Białystok where he spent his schooldays.
 While his desire was to become an archaeologist, he feared his lack of drawing ability would discount his chances of gaining a university place, so he opted to study ancient history.
 Kolendo graduated from the University of Warsaw in 1955, going on to a masters and a doctoral degree at Warsaw in 1960.
 He completed his habilitation in history in 1968.
 He gained a professorship in 1979.

 The burden of his archaeological research was into the Ancient Mediterranean Basin and into questions of epigraphy.
 He was focussed on the economic and social interactions between ancient Rome and the Barbaricum, with particular reference to the territory which would later become known as Poland.
 Between 1955 and 1981 he was associated with and a member of the Polish Academy of Arts and Sciences (PAN).
 Thereafter he was primarily involved in working with the Institute of Archaeology at Warsaw University.